KARthiKReddY563/TCL-Workshop/README.md

 		tclsh vsdsynth.tcl  $argv[1]
 endif
 ```
-- In first scenario, if the user is not passing  a .csv fileor passing more than one .csv file then it prints a statement "Info : Please Provide the csv file" on the screen as shown below.
+- In first scenario, if the user is not passing  a .csv file or passing more than one .csv file then it prints a statement "Info : Please Provide the csv file" on the screen as shown below.

 ![Image](https://github.com/user-attachments/assets/765d0790-2eec-429c-85fc-280697775b71)